smasuda/haskell-aws-secretsmanager/README.md

 # haskell-aws-secretsmanager

-An example of how  to get secrets from AWS secrets manager in haskell
+A sample code to show how to retrieve secret values from AWS SecretsManager, using [Network.AWS.SecretsManager](http://hackage.haskell.org/package/amazonka-secretsmanager-1.6.1/docs/Network-AWS-SecretsManager.html).

+## how to run

+Edit `Main.hs` to put your secret name, and `stack run`.